 - whether the individual needs a blood transfusion or not

-What factors affect MDS and a prognosis?
+What factors affect MDS?

 In general, the exact causes of MDS are unknown.